xamarin/xamarin-macios/docs/website/binding_types_reference_guide.md

 The above will create a `MyUIViewExtension` a class that contains the `MakeBackgroundRed` extension method.
-This means that you can now call "MakeBackgroundRed" on any `UIView` subclass, giving you the same functionality you would get on Objective-C.
+This means that you can now call `MakeBackgroundRed` on any `UIView` subclass, giving you the same functionality you would get on Objective-C.

 In some cases you will find **static** members inside categories like in the following example: